vandorsx/ghostsmith/readme.md

 *(ex. `--ghost-color X11Purple`)*

 `--frame` accepts one of the following options: `aluminum`, `beige`, `plastic`, `chrome`

+`--apply` directly applies the icon instead of saving it to the current working directory. ~/Applications/Ghostty.app & /Applications/Ghostty.app are automatically targeted, but a custom path can be supplied\
+*(ex. `--apply "/path/to/Ghostty.app"`)*
 \
 \
 The list of defined colors can be found [here](https://github.com/vandorsx/ghostsmith/blob/main/src/assets/rgb.txt).